The Veralon Leadership Team

 Mark’s work focuses primarily on strategy, mergers and alliances, alignment, and enhancing the effectiveness of clinical service lines.
 His experience includes:

-- Determining strategy in light of healthcare reform and in establishing the most appropriate model of care to apply as organization’s transition from a fee-for-service to a value-based payment environment
+- Determining strategy and the most appropriate model of care to apply as organizations transition from a fee-for-service to a value-based payment environment

-- Assisting hospitals and physician organizations in the formation and refinement of integrated delivery systems, including clinical integration, and establishing strategies for growth
+- Assisting hospitals and physician organizations in the formation and refinement of integrated delivery systems, including establishing strategies for growth and achieving enhanced alignment among network members

 - Determining client need for and benefit of forming strategic partnerships, and evaluating potential candidates

-- Enhancing service lines including cardiovascular, neuroscience, oncology, orthopedics, women’s services, and behavioral health, among other clinical services; developing Centers of Excellence and Clinical Institutes
+- Enhancing service lines including cardiovascular, neuroscience, oncology, orthopedics, women’s services, and behavioral health, among other clinical services; including setting strategies to address innovation and disruption, achieve growth, pursue outreach and establish physician alignment

 - Ambulatory care and post-acute care development including strategy, defining service portfolio, site selection, and resource sizing